Recognising an everyday hero

-It was an absolute animal, accelerating from 0-62mph in just 5.9 seconds!
+It was an absolute animal, accelerating from 0 to 62mph in just 5.9 seconds.
 It needed a limited-slip-differential and a new front suspension design to harness all the power.
 As a result, it has gained a strong cult following, which is keeping residual values high.

 Let's start with the engine range.
 There's an engine and gearbox configuration to suit everyone, which comes as no great surprise.
 Ford were celebrated for introducing their innovative 1.0-litre EcoBoost petrol engine, which has since won countless numbers of awards.

-Available in either 98bhp or 123bhp form, owners were (and still are) benefiting from over 50mpg on a combined cycle.
-For the economically minded, the 1.6-litre TDCi manages 68mpg in regular format, and the Econetic model manages a remarkable 83mpg combined.
+Available in either 98bhp or 123bhp form, owners were (and still are) benefitting from over 50mpg on a combined cycle.
+For the economically minded, the 1.6-litre TDCi manages circa 68mpg in regular format, and the frugal model manages up to a remarkable 83mpg combined.

 Practicality is another strong suit of the Mk3 Focus, as it has been all along.
 A 316-litre boot has proven more than adequate for the weekly shop or a family holiday, while there's plenty of room in the back for kids and adults.
 Drivability and quality are superb; Ford have a great record of making their everyday vehicles engaging to drive, which is a welcome bonus.

 SUVs and crossovers are some of the most popular vehicles these days.
 Because of this, Ford released the 'Active' range.
-Essentially, they are cars that have been designed for families with more active lifestyles: go figure.
-For the first time, the Focus is available as one of these 'Active' crossovers.
-With raised ride height, chunkier tyres and different driving modes, this model is perfect for Britain's roads.
-We spent a week in one of them, and we couldn't recommend one highly enough!
+With raised ride height, chunkier tyres and different driving modes, these models are perfect for Britain's roads.